kushalprasadjoshi/programming-in-c/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg)](https://github.com/KushalPrasadJoshi/programming-in-c/pulls)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 A structured repository for **Pokhara University's C Programming course** (CMP 124).
 Contains theory, code examples, practical labs, and project work to help students master C programming from basics to advanced concepts.
 This work is an independent effort by **Kushal Prasad Joshi**, inspired by the curriculum of **Pokhara University**, and is intended to support students in their academic journey.
-While based on the university's course structure, this handbook is not officially affiliated with or endorsed by **Pokhara University**.
+While based on the university's course structure, this work is not officially affiliated with or endorsed by **Pokhara University**.

 ---